nsidc/qgreenland/doc/tutorials/create-print-layout.md

 See the [QGIS
 manual](https://docs.qgis.org/3.16/en/docs/training_manual/map_composer/map_composer.html)
-for complete documentation on print layouts in QGIS
+for complete documentation on print layouts in QGIS.

 ##  Creating a new print layout